StateML/stateml.github.io/essays/transitioning-into-public-work.md

 ---
-title: 'Transitioning the project out of stealth mode'
+title: 'An update at the end of 2023.'
-date: '2023-01-23'
+date: '2023-12-15'
 author: 'Chris Shank'
 twitter: 'chrisshank23'
 ---

 Hey there!
-It has been a while since we have really shared any updates on the progress of StateML, besides small teasers here and there.
-Furthermore, I'm not sure we have been entirely clear on goals, vision, and scope of the language.
-I hope to shine a little light on both of these!
+It's been a while since we have shared any updates on the progress of StateML, besides a few teasers here and there.
+Furthermore, I'm not sure we have been entirely explicit on our goals, vision, and scope of the language.
+I hope to shine a little light on both of these in this post!

 - private, slow moving research
 - goals of language